 On behalf of the province, the Atlantic Lottery Corporation Inc. (ALC) constructed and operates Red Shores Racetrack & Casino at Charlottetown Driving Park.
-ALC's consolidated financial statements include capital assets related to the Charlottetown gaming entertainment centre having a net book value of \$16,228,604 as at March 31, 2016, (2015 - \$16,166,595).
+ALC's consolidated financial statements include capital assets related to the Charlottetown gaming entertainment centre having a net book value of \$15,054,442 as at March 31, 2017, (2016 - \$16,228,604).
 Included in this are assets of \$750,000 relating to the construction of a stabling barn and parking lot at Red Shores Racetrack & Casino at Charlottetown Driving Park.
-ALC is carrying a loan of \$463,000 related to the stabling barn, with a fixed interest rate of 3.5 percent.
+ALC is carrying a loan of \$448,243 related to the stabling barn, with a fixed interest rate of 3.5 percent, maturing in November 2018.

 ALC commenced operating Red Shores at Summerside Raceway in August 2009, occupying facilities which are being leased from the City of Summerside.
-ALC's consolidated financial statements include capital assets related to the Summerside gaming entertainment centre having a net book value of \$1,924,850 as at March 31, 2016, (2015 - \$1,908,341).
-This amount includes leasehold improvements of \$944,392 (2015 - \$1,059,839), but it does not include any amount for future lease payments.
-ALC's consolidated financial statements report the lease as an operating lease having future minimum lease payments of \$335,000 for each of the next five years and minimum future aggregate lease payments to the end of the 15 year lease term totalling \$2,819,583.
+ALC's consolidated financial statements include capital assets related to the Summerside gaming entertainment centre having a net book value of \$1,586,481 as at March 31, 2017, (2016 - \$1,924,850).
+This amount includes leasehold improvements of \$845,316 (2016 - \$944,392), but it does not include any amount for future lease payments.
+ALC's consolidated financial statements report the lease as an operating lease having future minimum lease payments of \$335,000 for each of the next five years and minimum future aggregate lease payments to the end of the 15 year lease term totalling \$2,470,625.

-ALC is carrying a loan related to the Charlottetown and Summerside gaming entertainment centres in the amount of \$8,835,000 (2015 - \$9,687,000) amortized over 20 years, repayable in monthly installments of \$71,000 plus interest at variable interest rates and hedged by a fixed interest rate swap bearing interest at 5.13 percent, maturing in August 2016, and a fixed interest rate swap bearing interest at 2.88 percent, beginning August 2016 and maturing August 2026.
+ALC is carrying a loan related to the Charlottetown and Summerside gaming entertainment centres in the amount of \$8,067,000 (2016 - \$8,835,000) amortized over 20 years, repayable in monthly installments of principal plus interest at variable interest rates and hedged by a fixed interest rate swap bearing interest at 5.13 percent, which matured in August 2016, and a fixed interest rate swap bearing interest at 3.14 percent, beginning August 2016 and maturing August 2026.